I’ve missed a couple of days but I’ve decided I’m now just going to “blog

 Japan Rail Pass?

 You’ll be covered for free travel on most Japan Rail services.
 Seat reservations usually cost extra but JR Pass holders can make seat reservations for free at station service desks.
-You can’t use the premium shinkansen services with the pass, such as the Nozomi between Tokyo and Kyoto/Osaka.
-Book yourself on a Hikari instead, just a little bit slower.
+You can’t use the premium shinkansen services with the pass, such as the Nozomi between Tokyo and Kyoto/Osaka, but you can use the Hikari shinkansen which is just a little bit slower.

 Trains to/from Narita airport